BJL156/Expression-VM-Calculator/README.md

     OP_PRINT
     OP_END
 ```
-4. VM - executes the bytecode which includes a print instruction to write out the result.
+4. VM - executes the bytecode which includes a print instruction to write out the result to standard output.

 ## Features
 - [x] Operator precedence via RPN conversion.